Unfixer/LearningCurve/README.md

 # LearningCurve
-This Repository contains codes which are a part of my "Leanrning in Public".
+This Repository contains codes which are a part of my "Learning in Public".
 Basic concepts are explained and are present here
+This Repository will be made public as soon as completed